cdstrachan/Enigma/README.md

 - **Random Rotors**: Simplifies setup and demonstrates the encryption principle without historical rotor complexity
 - **Flexible Rotor Count**: Allows experimentation with different security levels
 - **Simplified Stepping**: Uses a straightforward odometer mechanism rather than the complex notch system
-- **Readibility**: Make the text easier to read by leaving in puncuation and spaces
+- **Readibility**: Make the text easier to read by leaving in puncuation and spaces.
+Typically you would manually add it in the original message.
+EG "HOW ARE YOU" could be "HOWXAREXYOU:

 ## Configuration Options